 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“

-I wondered about going through all the hand sanding or Orbital sanding as mentioned above why not paint over it?
+I wondered about going through all the hand sanding or Finish sanding as mentioned above why not paint over it?
 If I was to paint over, as I found in my research, with the noted video below, will it work and will it look bad?

 I really liked the look of the finished product with the crackle background paint and decided to push forward with repainting it with the new background as depicted in the below video.

-The video really goes into detail on the mistake and how they painted over that painting mistake.
+The video really goes into detail on the painting mistake and how they painted over that painting mistake.
 Below are the steps on how to fix the painting mistake made on your wood sign.